-traveled travelled

-counseled counselled
+analog analogue

-traveler traveller
+traveling traveled counseled traveler travelling travelled counselled traveller

-likable likeable

-unshakable unshakeable
+likable unshakable likeable unshakeable

 1.1 Difference in spelling verbs and nouns/pronouns

 Certain verbs and nouns are used differently in British English compared to other variations of English.
 These may sound the same though have slightly different spelling.